-- 7.19 Over the 2012-13 monitoring period all new dwellings were within a 15 minute walk to the nearest primary school.
+- 7.18 Over the 2016-17 monitoring period all new dwellings (except two) were within a 15 minute walk to the nearest primary school.
 It can also be noted that the majority of new dwellings are within 10 minutes of a G.P and hospital.
 An area of concern is the distance of new homes to secondary schools.
-As indicated within the Surrey County Council School Organisation Plan, there is currently a shortage of secondary school places in the Borough.
-The Community Infrastructure Levy will be used to contribute towards improving the number secondary school places by either extending existing schools or creating new ones. - 7.20 In recent years there have been significant steps taken to improve transport, infrastructure and accessibility within the Borough.
+As indicated within the Surrey County Council School Organisation Plan, additional secondary school places will be needed in the Borough.
+The Community Infrastructure Levy will be used to contribute towards improving the number secondary school places by either extending existing schools or creating new ones.
+A recently completed, new secondary free school, Hoe Valley Free School, will also improve access to secondary school for those in the south of the Borough from September 2018. - 7.19 In recent years there have been significant steps taken to improve transport, infrastructure and accessibility within the Borough.
 Various projects are underway or in the pipeline, such as the Sheerwater Access Scheme, the tunnelling and widening of Victoria Arch in the Town Centre and road improvements to Six Crossroads roundabout.
 A new pedestrian bridge from the Town Centre to Brewery Road has recently been completed as part of the new WWF Living Planet Centre development.
-There have also been improvements to the public realm in Commercial Way, in the Town Centre. - 7.21 Patronage of Woking Railway Station continues to grow, with over 7million passengers starting or finishing their journey at the station an annual increase of over 116,000 people in the 2012-13 monitoring period.
+There have also been improvements to the public realm in Commercial Way, in the Town Centre. - 7.20 Patronage of Woking Railway Station continues to grow, with over 7million passengers starting or finishing their journey at the station an increase of 844,908 since 2009/10.
 It is now the fourth busiest interchange station in the South East (excluding London).
 West Byfleet, Brookwood and Worplesdon stations have also shown increases in the number of passengers entering and exiting the stations over the past year.
 Data from the Office of Rail Regulation shows that all the railway stations within the borough are well used.
 Data collected by South West Trains indicates that reliability and punctuality is very good, and closely aligns with Charter Standards.
 There is limited up-to-date local data on bus patronage available, but usage in 2009/10 was good at 29.88million passenger journeys across Surrey.
 Reliability of bus services rose between 2007 to 2010 from 68% to 80% according to Surrey County Council.
-The Surrey Local Transport Plan 3 (April 2011) seeks to increase satisfaction with ease of access to work by any mode, which was at 73.22% in 2010 (compared to 77.38% in Hampshire). - 7.22 Woking has been designated a Cycle Town, and cycling facilities and routes in the area have been significantly improved since 2008, when funding was secured from Cycling England.
+The Surrey Local Transport Plan 3 (April 2011) seeks to increase satisfaction with ease of access to work by any mode, which was at 73.22% in 2010 (compared to 77.38% in Hampshire). - 7.21 Woking has been designated a Cycle Town, and cycling facilities and routes in the area have been significantly improved since 2008, when funding was secured from Cycling England.
 The Borough has experienced a 60% increase in dedicated cycle facilities between July 2008 and March 2011.
+Subsequently, further investment was made to cycle infrastructure in Woking via the Travel SMART programme.
 Despite this, car ownership is Woking remains very high and is largely unchanged from the 2001 Census.
 There has been no increase in numbers of people cycling or walking to work, but there has been a rise in people taking the train or bus to work (13.1%), and this is higher than the regional figure.
 The private car remains the dominant means of transport in Woking.